-The Data Subject may, in the event of a dispute, file a complaint with the AEPD, whose contact information appears on the website accessible from the following link http://www.agpd.es
+The data Subject may, in the event of a dispute, file a complaint with the AEPD, whose contact information appears on the website accessible from the following link http://www.agpd.es

 Transferring personal data

-Furthermore, the Data Subject is hereby informed that his or her personal data may be sent to the recipients mentioned below in the section entitled "Communication to third parties".
+Furthermore, the Data Subject is hereby informed that his or her personal data may be sent to the recipients mentioned below in the section entitled "Professional Secrecy".

-The transactions and personal data of Data Subjects are covered by banking and professional secrecy, to which the Bank is bound in accordance with its legal and regulatory obligations.
+The transactions and personal data of Data Subjects are covered by professional secrecy, to which the Bank is bound in accordance with its legal and regulatory obligations.

 However, in order to meet those obligations, the Bank may be required to disclose information regarding those Data Subjects who are clients to legally authorised judicial or administrative authorities.
 Thus, for example, some information may be sent to the tax authorities (automatic exchange of information relating to financial accounts for tax purposes) or certain national authorities (national database of household credit repayments managed by Banque de France, the Central Individual Credit Register of the National Bank of Belgium).